littlebrat/littlebrat/README.md

 _Disclaimer: None of these activities were part of my University curriculi or my current job._

-### 🏭 Assessing China's Heavy Machinery Factories:
-I traveled across China, visiting over 40 factories that produce heavy machinery parts.
-My aim was to evaluate their manufacturing processes, quality control, and operational efficiency.
-This allowed me to gain detailed insights into their production methods, compliance with safety and quality standards, and the reliability of their products in the heavy machinery sector.

 ### 🕵️ Heavy Machinery Part Browser
 Created an interactive web app for procuring heavy machinery parts, measurements and compatibility.